-Case study of a shop worker assault claim where the victim won compensation for psychological injury.
-The claim was based on the failure of the store that employed her to take adequate steps to protect her and provide support following a series of incidents at the shop where she worked.
+Case study of a shop worker assault claim where the victim won compensation from the shop that employed her for psychological injury.
+The claim was based on the failure of the store to take adequate steps to protect her and provide support following a series of incidents at the shop where she worked.

 A 2016 survey showed that nearly half of shop workers are subjected to verbal abuse and a quarter are threatened.
 Alarmingly 8.4% of shop workers said they had been assaulted at work.